 Background

 Back in 2012 a joint venture between the Plymouth University (UK) and the Hellenic Ephorate of Underwater Antiquities (Ministry of Culture) led to the conduct of the ‘GE.N.ESIS project’ (www.methoni-genesis.blogspot.com).
 At that time, a marine geoarchaeological reconnaissance survey was conducted off Methoni (Greece) for the GEoreferenced depictioN and synthESIS of the marine archaeological survey data on a Geographic Information System.
-As part of the project results, Methoni’s prehistoric submerged settlement and the town’s ancient harbour and submerged breakwater, as well as historic wrecks and artefacts were visualised with the use of geophysical instrumentation.
+As part of the project results, Methoni’s prehistoric submerged settlement and the town’s ancient harbour and submerged breakwater, as well as historic wrecks and artefacts were digitally reconstructed with the use of geophysical instrumentation.
 It was not before the project completion, when the wealth of the cultural knowledge that the sea off Methoni hides was fully revealed.
 This wealth is indicative of Methoni’s development and glory in the past centuries.

 Vision